mftenergy/git-course/slidedeck/slides.md

 <v-switch>
 <template #1>
-A Pull-Request is a term used on a git server to faciliate the process of raising a merge from a branch to a target branch, such as a feature branch to main. <br>
+A Pull-Request is the process of raising awareness about a merge from a branch to a target branch, such as a feature branch to main. <br>
 The Pull-Request facilitates things like dicsussions, change requests to edits, diff views, approvals etc - more on this later.

 But most importantly it faciliates what happens when a Pull-Request is completed